w3c/web-locks/README.md

 In the auto-release approach, a flag will automatically be released by a subsequent microtask if `waitUntil(p)` is not called with a promise to extend its lifetime within the callback from the initial acquisition promise.

+In the auto-release and explicit release approaches the method returns a promise that resolves with a flag, or rejects if the request was aborted.
+In the scoped release approach the method returns a promise that resolves/rejects with the result of the callback, or rejects if the request is aborted.

 ## Options

-A third argument is an options dictionary.
+An optional final argument is an options dictionary.

 An optional _signal_ member can be specified which is an [AbortSignal](https://dom.spec.whatwg.org/#interface-AbortSignal).
 This allows aborting a flag request, for example if the request is not granted in a timely manner:
 ```js